Question:

 Solution and Explanation

-When infant mortality is high, parents tend to have more children to ensure some survive.
+When infant mortality is high, parents often choose to have more children to ensure that some survive into adulthood.

 Was this answer helpful?